Technologicat/unpythonic/doc/features.md

 **Changed in v0.14.3**. *The `@generic` and `@typed` decorators can now decorate also instance methods, class methods and static methods (beside regular functions, as previously in 0.14.2).*

 **Changed in v0.15.0**. *The `dispatch` and `typecheck` modules providing this functionality are now considered stable (no longer experimental).
+Starting with this release, they receive the same semantic-versioning guarantees as the rest of `unpythonic`.*

-Added the `@generic_addmethod` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.
-(Be careful of [type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) when you use it.)*
+*Added the `@generic_addmethod` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.
+Be careful of [type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) when you use it.*

+*It is now possible to dispatch also on a homogeneous type of contents collected by a `**kwargs` parameter.
+In the type signature, use `typing.Dict[str, mytype]`.
+Note that in this use, the key type is always `str`.*

 The ``generic`` decorator allows creating multiple-dispatch generic functions (a.k.a. multimethods) with type annotation syntax.